List of Karachi Port Trust cricketers

-This is a list of all cricketers who have played first-class or List A cricket for Karachi Port Trust cricket team.
+This is a list of all cricketers who have played first-class or List A cricket for the Karachi Port Trust cricket team based in Karachi, Pakistan.
 The team played ten first-class matches and ten List A matches between 2003 and 2005.
-Seasons given are first and last seasons; the player did not necessarily play in all the intervening seasons.
+The list mentions the first and last seasons played by each cricketer; a listed player did not necessarily play in all the intervening seasons.